stellar/slingshot/zkvm/docs/zkvm-blockchain.md

   1970.
   Each new block must have a time strictly later than the block before it.
 - `txroot`:
-  32-byte merkle root hash of the transactions in the block.
+  32-byte [Merkle root hash](zkvm-spec.md#merkle-binary-tree) of the transactions in the block.
 - `utxoroot`:
-  32-byte merkle root hash of the utxo set after applying all transactions in the block.
+  32-byte Merkle patricia root hash of the utxo set after applying all transactions in the block.
 - `nonceroot`:
-  32-byte merkle root hash of the nonce set after applying all transactions in the block.
+  32-byte Merkle patricia root hash of the nonce set after applying all transactions in the block.
 - `refscount`:
   integer number of recent block IDs to store for reference.
   A new block may specify a lower `refscount` than its predecessor but may not increase it by more than 1.